 How Are Leta Lestrange & Bellatrix Related?
 The Lestrange Family Tree Will Explain A Lot

-Fantastic Beasts: The Crimes of Grindelwald may have dropped a wild plot twist that ruffled fans' feathers, but its little details definitely satisfied our inner Harry Potter nerds.
-After the first film included fewer nods to the original franchise, The Crimes of Grindelwald introduced Leta Lestrange, a member of one of the Wizarding World's most notorious families.
-How are Leta Lestrange and Bellatrix related?
-Despite the shared last name, they're not as closely linked as you may think, but anything seems possible in this Fantastic Beasts universe.
+Fantastic Beasts: The Crimes of Grindelwald may have dropped a wild plot twist that ruffled fans' feathers, but its little details definitely satisfied viewers' inner Harry Potter nerds.
+After the series' first film included a few nods to the original franchise, The Crimes of Grindelwald introduced Leta Lestrange, a member of one of the wizarding world's most notorious families.
+So, how are Leta Lestrange and Bellatrix related?
+Despite the shared last name, they're not as closely linked as you may think.
+However, anything seems possible in this Fantastic Beasts universe.
 This post contains spoilers for Fantastic Beasts: The Crimes of Grindelwald.

-Before Crimes of Grindelwald, the name "Lestrange" stirred up chilling memories of one of Lord Voldemort's most loyal servants, Bellatrix (Helena Bonham Carter in the films).
-Born into the pure-blood Black family as the older sister of Draco Malfoy's mother, Bellatrix later married fellow pure-blood Rodolphus Lestrange.
-The couple became two of Voldemort's most dangerous Death Eaters, torturing Neville Longbottom's Auror parents during the First Wizarding War and being imprisoned in Azkaban as a result.
-As seen in Harry Potter and the Order of the Phoenix, the Lestranges were then among several deadly criminals that broke out of the prison to rejoin a resurrected Voldemort's building force.
+Before Crimes of Grindelwald, the name "Lestrange" stirred up chilling memories of one of Lord Voldemort's most loyal servants, Bellatrix (Helena Bonham Carter in the Harry Potter films).
+Born into the pure-blood Black family as the older sister of Draco Malfoy's mother Narcissa, Bellatrix later married fellow pure-blood Rodolphus Lestrange.
+The couple became two of Voldemort's most dangerous Death Eaters, who tortured Neville Longbottom's Auror parents during the First Wizarding War and were imprisoned in Azkaban as a result.
+As seen in Harry Potter and the Order of the Phoenix, the Lestranges were then among several deadly criminals who broke out of the prison to rejoin the resurrected Lord Voldemort.

-Leta appeared to be the Sirius Black of her otherwise evil family, but any hopes of her own kin secretly spreading good across future branches of the Lestranges are slim.
-As TIME points out, she seemingly died without having children, meaning that she isn't a direct ancestor of Rodolphus and comes from a different section of the Lestrange family.
-Although there's clearly a complicated family connection between Leta and Bellatrix through marriage, the two women never actually met.
+Leta appeared to be the Sirius Black of her otherwise evil family, but any hopes of her own offspring secretly spreading good deeds across future branches of the Lestranges are slim.
+As TIME pointed out, she seemingly died without having children, meaning she isn't a direct ancestor of Rodolphus and must come from a different section of the Lestrange family tree.
+Further, although there's clearly a complicated family connection between Leta and Bellatrix through marriage, the two women never actually met.

 However, there are clearly no real rules when it comes to the canon of the Fantastic Beasts franchise.
 Crimes of Grindelwald also included things that didn't quite align with author J.K.
-Rowling's original world (um, let's talk about the Dumbledore family tree), so perhaps Leta is still alive.
-The thought of Bellatrix rolling her eyes about her husband's distant, estranged cousin Leta is funny, but I definitely have my fingers crossed that we learn more about her in the third Fantastic Beasts film.
-Can she answer more about Credence's heritage?
+Rowling's original world (hello, Dumbledore's family tree), so perhaps Leta is still alive after all.
+The thought of Bellatrix rolling her eyes about her husband's distant, estranged cousin Leta is funny, and I definitely have my fingers crossed that fans learn more about the good Lestrange in the third Fantastic Beasts film.
+Can she answer more questions about Credence's heritage, please?

 Fantastic Beasts: The Crimes of Grindelwald is in theaters now.